EbookFoundation/free-programming-books/README.md

 ### Translations

-The inclusiveness is one of our targets, thus we have Contributing, How-to, and Code of Conduct documents translated into many languages:
+The inclusiveness is one of our targets, thus we have Contributing, How-to, and Code of Conduct documents translated into these previous languages.

 - English
   - [Code of Conduct](docs/CODE_OF_CONDUCT.md)